tonywoode/unslack/readme.md

 Now we have to pick out places where special characters like `<` have been put in unquoted.
 That's why your lines will look wrong....

+!
+Installing
+Remember I run this globally so `npm i -g` after modificiation and every reinstall